Planning a trip to Congaree National Park in South Carolina? Check out these top things to do at Congaree National Park!

 We loved paddling the Cedar Creek Canoe Trail with our kayaks.
 If you also want something just outside the park the Congaree Bluffs Heritage Preserve offers great hiking trails that overlook the Congaree River and the lower section of the NP. - Robin S

 There are a ton of great things to do at Congaree NP!
 Do you have a favorite thing to do at Congaree?
-We can’t wait to explore this park again and see more of the park.
+We can't wait to explore this park again and see more of the park.
 Check out this post on Congaree NP Travel Tips for more tips on visiting the park.